What-is-the-Best-Guitar-Wood-for-Luthiers Exotic Wood Zone

 Now let’s check out the best woods suitable for Guitar necks and fretboards

-The rigidity of the neck with respect to the body of the guitar is one determinant of a good instrument.
+The rigidity of the wood guitar neck in relation to the body is a key factor in determining the quality of the instrument.
 The ability of the neck to resist bending is very important to the guitar's ability to hold a constant pitch during tuning or when strings are fretted.

 The thickness, the shape, and build of the headstock, specific density, tendency to resound, etc, are factors that have an impact on the sound of the instrument.
 This is why the choice of wood with which the neck is made becomes important.
 Guitar necks need to be strong.
-Hence the best options to be considered are Mahogany, Sapele, Rosewood, and Maple.
+Hence guitar luthier makers choose Mahogany, Sapele, Rosewood, and Maples as the best options for making guitars.

 Check out for the best stock of Mahogany, Maple, Ebony here.